Issue #2: Truth

 Bacon’s point being, though we may ask for the truth, most people—in truth—don’t really want to know.

 Nevertheless, we venerate truth as a virtue.
 Though what we mean by truth depends on the situation at hand.
 Some truths are facts: It’s true that water boils at 1 atmospheric pressure at 100 degrees Celsius.
 Other truths are values, such as the “self-evident” truths of life, liberty, and the pursuit of happiness listed in the American Declaration of Independence.
-And in science, the truth that grounds theories are the best hard evidence we have to navigate and understand our universe while still being full of uncertainty.
-It's a given that the science texts of the future will be very different than those today.
+In science, the quantitative data that grounds theories progresses understanding not by confirming an absolute truth, but by uncovering correlations and working to prove hypotheses false.

 Instead of turning from the answer, like jesting Pilate, it’s now easy to find facts that can be forged into armor rather than shared in good faith.
 And there’s plenty of people out there to tell you just the kind of truth you like.